Sunday, January 29, 2023

 We saw several birds, a statue, and several murals.

-We had to use the restroom so we stopped at one of the stores they said if we bought something we could use the restroom.
-I bought a pair of sunglasses.
+We had to use the restroom, so we stopped at one of the stores.
+They said we could use what we bought, so I bought a pair of sunglasses.

-We took the bus back to the dock where we took pictures of Marilyn Monroe, Yucatan, Flamingos, Azul Temple, a boat, a cheetah, and a burrito
+We took the bus back to the dock, taking pictures of Marilyn Monroe, Yucatan, Flamingos, Azul Temple, a boat, a cheetah, and a burrito.

 Went to Guys for lunch with hamburgers and fries.